Go Ad-Free

 “I was trying to think what I had taken to raise my blood pressure.
 Then I read the label on Preparation H and put 2 and 2 together.
 I came to this website and read your articles on Preparation H. It’s a good thing I am healthy.
 It makes you wonder how many people have been sent to the emergency room because they couldn’t handle this stuff.
 The warning should be more obvious.”

-There are a number of drugs to avoid if you have a tendency towards hypertension.
+There are a number of medications to avoid if you have a tendency towards hypertension.
 All NSAIDs would be on the no-no list.
 That includes celecoxib, diclofenac, ibuprofen, meloxicam and naproxen.
 And stay away from natural black licorice.
 It too can raise blood pressure!
+Licorice can also deplete the body of potassium.

 To learn more about measuring blood pressure correctly, drugs to avoid and strategies to control hypertension, you may wish to read our eGuide to Blood Pressure Solutions.
 This recently revised electronic resource is available in the Health eGuides section of www.PeoplesPharmacy.com.